 This is arguably where the modern history of Cuban cigars can be found.
 The fertile soil around the town is ideal for the growth of tobacco crops, and you will see ramshackle sheds dotted throughout the farmlands.
 These shacks are where the tobacco is cured, and this takes around one month.
 The harvested leaves are stored in the shack and are allowed to partially dry out, reducing the water content in the leaves.

 You can smoke a cigar as soon as you buy it, but many cigars are best stored in humidors (or something that provides a similar environment) for a prescribed period of time before they should be smoked.
-Ask the retailer where you bought the cigars if this should be the case.
-Of course, if you’re not a cigar aficionado (and might not be able to taste the difference), then you can smoke it as soon as you buy it.
+Ask the retailer where you bought the cigars if this is the case.
+Of course, if you’re not a cigar aficionado this may not worry you so then you can smoke it as soon as you buy it!

 You will encounter a number of dubious individuals who will approach you on the street and offer you some so-called authentic products, supposedly the best that have ever been produced in the history of Cuban cigars.
 In a word, no… just no. Anything bought on the street is likely to be counterfeit.

-Please check with the import regulations in your final destination (and any countries where you will be stopping on the way where you will stay longer than merely being in transit).
-It would be a shame to buy more cigars than you are permitted to bring into the country, since those beauties would quickly be confiscated unless you pay a rather hefty import tax.
+Outbound travelers leaving Cuba can take out 50 cigars, but please check the import regulations in your final destination (and any countries where you will be stopping on the way where you will stay longer than merely being in transit).
+It would be a shame to buy more cigars than you are permitted to bring into your country, since those beauties would quickly be confiscated unless you pay a rather hefty import tax.

-That amazing idea of buying Cuban cigars for your family and friends might quickly become very expensive indeed.
+So that great idea of buying Cuban cigars for your family and friends might quickly become very expensive indeed!